gooddavvy/gamification-js/README.md

 # What is GamificationJS?

 This is a 3D Node.js package that makes your web apps get gamified, looking like animation--and it was inspired by GoLang Fiber and Express.js; but remember it is still in progress.
+It saves a developers time by writing most of the CSS and letting the developer worry only about the logic.
 This package is very fun and easy to use, and I recommend you try it out!

 # Docs